YSChen0609/Physics-Informed-Latent3D-Diffusion-Model/README.md

 The overview of the Latent3D Graph Diffusion model is illustrated below:
 ![image](https://github.com/YSChen0609/Physics-Informed-Latent3D-Diffusion-Model/assets/143129316/ffc7140e-db10-4d3a-ac7a-deb647e779c7)

-**Note that the physics-informed features have not integrated, and not mentioned above since it is still underdevelopment.**
+**Note that the physics-informed features have not integrated, and not mentioned above since it is still UNDERDEVELOPMENT.**